About the Project

-At the conclusion of each engagement phase, a What We Heard report summarizing feedback will be produced and made available on this page.
+At the end of each engagement phase, a What We Heard report summarizing feedback will be produced and made available on this page.
+You can read the Phase 1: Discover What We Heard Report here.

 SHARE YOUR IDEAS